 Hiking sock fit largely depends on the shoes you own and the size of your feet.
 Head into an REI store to get your foot fitted for the right pair of shoes: REI shoe experts are trained to help you assess foot volume, which is the most important part of hiking boot fit.
 Volume is the depth of your foot—it’s not the same as your arch—and it determines the width and size of the best shoe and sock for you.

 Once you’ve gotten your foot measured and you have your socks, here are a few other tips to keep in mind: A good pair of hiking socks won’t bunch.
 “Pay attention to the fit of the toe and heel.
 If a sock is too long, it will bunch over your toes.
-And if the sock is too short, it will slide down into the shoe and feel tight,” says Julia Borsari, REI’s assistant category merchant for socks.
+And if the sock is too short, it will slide down into the shoe and feel tight,” says Julia Borsari, REI assistant category merchant for socks.

 You should also watch for where the seams hit, ideally right below the tips of the toes, Henkes says.
 If the seams hit in the wrong place, you may get blisters.
 Ill-fitting socks may slide down the heel (this means the sock is too small) or the seam may hit at the top of the toes (this also means the sock is too small).
 If you’re wearing through the heels of your socks every few months, the problem is likely an ill-fitted shoe.

-REI typically sells four sock heights: no show, ankle, crew and knee-high.
+REI typically sells four sock heights: no show, ankle, crew and knee high.
 If you’re wearing a boot that comes up over your ankle bone, you probably need crew-length socks; your sock should be fully under your boots or it will rub on your legs or ankles and promote blisters.
 If you’re wearing hiking shoes (below the ankle bone) or trail runners, an ankle or no-show sock might be more comfortable.
 Some trail runners may prefer an ankle sock over a no-show sock because it keeps trail debris out of the shoe.
 Knee-high socks are best for people who plan to hike in significant brush or in areas where there may be ticks.

-In this guide, we’ve recommended only crew-length socks because these socks are the most commonly-purchased item for three-season hikers (summer, spring and fall) who plan to hike on moderately groomed trails in hiking boots and shoes.
+In this guide, we’ve recommended only crew-length socks because these socks are the most commonly purchased item for three-season hikers (summer, spring and fall) who plan to hike on moderately groomed trails in hiking boots and shoes.
 However, all of the socks we picked come in other lengths.

 REI typically sells socks in four thicknesses: No cushion, light cushion, medium cushion and heavy cushion.
-For most people who plan to hike on moderate terrain, a medium or lightweight hiking sock is the best choice.
+For most people who plan to hike on moderate terrain, a light- or medium-weight hiking sock is the best choice.
 Typically, it makes sense to start with a lightweight sock and work your way up, if you find that your feet are getting cold.
 A medium-weight sock may be a good fit for people who like a bit more padding while hiking.

 Do I need liner socks to prevent blisters?

 “The most common reason for people getting blisters from hiking is not wearing proper hiking socks,” Borsari says.
 When you’re considering blister prevention, the first step is ditching your cotton socks and picking up a pair of wool or synthetic socks.
 This may fix your blister problems entirely but if it doesn’t, some people also prefer adding liner socks into the mix.
 Liner socks are thin socks that add extra protection between your foot and your hiking sock.
 If you’re new to hiking, Henkes recommends trying liner socks during a basic hike to see what you think.
-(We didn’t test liner socks for this guide, but the Wrightsock, our best synthetic sock pick, has a built in liner sock).
+(We didn’t test liner socks for this guide, but the Wrightsock, our best synthetic sock pick, has a built-in liner sock).

 If you are wearing a liner sock, Henkes says to match like with like: Pair a wool sock with a wool liner sock, or a synthetic sock with a synthetic liner sock.
 If you put a synthetic liner sock under a wool sock, the synthetic sock will trap heat and overwhelm the wool—you’ll be extra hot.
 If you’re looking for an alternative to a liner sock, Henkes recommends adding a layer of Body Glide to your feet, under your socks.
 Surgical tape is also often recommended as a blister prevention tool.